versatica/mediasoup-website/_includes/mediasoup-client/api/Producer.md

 #### producer.on("trackended", fn())
 {: #producer-on-trackended .code}

-Emitted when the `track`'s source is closed (useful to detect microphone or webcam failures).
+Emitted when the internally managed `track`'s is stopped (useful to detect microphone or webcam disconnection/failures).
+The `producer` is not automatically closed (it's up to the application to close it or not).

 #### producer.on("unhandled", fn())
 {: #producer-on-unhandled .code}